s1j1k/dictionary-server/README.md

     SET GLOBAL local_infile=1;
     ```
     This allows the initial dictionary data to be read from initial-dictionary.txt.
-    Quit MySQL and start a new session with the MySql client (e.g. your IDE) setting: `allowLoadLocalInfile=true`.
+    Quit MySQL `quit` and start a new session with the MySql client (e.g. your IDE) setting: `allowLoadLocalInfile=true`.
     The following only needs to be run once to set up the `dictionary` database:
     ```sql
     SOURCE dictionary.sql